marcoverpas/Six_lectures_on_sfc_models/README.md

 ![fig_1_iopc](https://raw.githubusercontent.com/marcoverpas/figures/main/fig_1_iopc.png)

-Variables displayed in figures 1 to 5 follow the same pattern as Model PC variables.
-However, Model IO-PC also allows tracking cross-industry demands for inputs and the impact of final demands on total outputs
+Variables displayed in figures 1 to 3 follow the same pattern as Model PC variables.
+However, Model IO-PC also allows tracking cross-industry demands for inputs and the impact of final demands on total outputs (figures 4 and 5).
+A more detailed visualization is presented below, in figures 7 and 8:

 ![fig_2_iopc](https://raw.githubusercontent.com/marcoverpas/figures/main/fig_2_iopc.png)